Jeopardy style games are a staple of many an ESL classroom. This version is fun and easy to play.

 The game ends after a set amount of rounds or when there are no questions left.
 Just add up the tick values for each team and the team with the most money is the winner.

-Example categories could include:American/British English, false friends, missing prepositions, anglophone capitals, spelling, languages, nationalities, name three, trivia.
+Example categories could include:American/British English, false friends, missing prepositions, anglophone capitals, spelling, languages, nationalities, name three, trivia, things which are yellow.
 See the printables below for more examples.